 - If I say “father,” you say?

-Let’s go back to the rocket example and say that it’s shown sitting idly on a launching pad in a dream?
-It’s not displaying its speed or power or capability of flight.
+Let’s go back to the rocket example and say that it’s shown sitting idly on a launching pad.
+It’s not displaying its speed, power or capability of flight.
 Now let’s say that the person who has the dream associates the rocket with “potential.”
-With that clue, the decoding process goes in the direction of analyzing how the dreamer is like that rocket’s potential for speed, power, or flight.
+With that clue, the analysis focuses on how the dreamer is like that rocket’s potential for speed, power, or flight.
 Those words can be used to describe a person as well as a rocket.
 You might say that the dreamer is ready for launch.
 If that’s the meaning, the dream will provide other clues.
 For example, if the rocket sits idle because it hasn’t been cleared for launch, it can mean something still needs to happen in order for the dreamer’s life to take off.

-I dreamed last night that I was camping in the wilderness, when the ground suddenly gave out beneath me and I fell, still inside my tent, hundreds of feet until I landed in a raging river.
+I dreamed last night that I was camping in the wilderness.
+The ground suddenly gave out beneath me and I fell, still inside my tent, hundreds of feet until I landed in a raging river.
 My tent floated like a boat and I rode out the rapids until the water got calmer.

 There was a raccoon stuck on a rock in the center of the river.
 It couldn’t swim to shore, so I tried to help it.
 But it attacked me instead, ripping my tent to shreds and making me fall into the water.
 I woke up after that.

 The dream provides a few symbols that help tell the story and are ripe for using association technique to uncover the meaning.
 Let’s begin by brainstorming for general associations.
 Camping is associated with getting back to nature, going it alone, survival, and living simply.
-The wilderness can symbolize being lost or trying to find your way.
-A tent is a shelter that’s flimsy, a temporary dwelling.
-A river is associated with the course of a person’s life.
+The wilderness is associated with nature, being lost, and trying to find your way.
+A tent is a flimsy covering and temporary dwelling.
+A river is associated with the course and daily flow of a person’s life.
 Water can be associated with emotions, and related details define the state of those emotions.
 In this case, the river goes from ranging to calm.
 That suggests turbulence.

 But the symbol and associations that really uncover the meaning of the dream are the raccoon and its actions.
-Symbols by themselves give us only hints of meaning, but they sing out with meaning when put into context and shown in action they are very revealing, such as the river shown as raging at first then calm later.
-“Raging” and “calm” help to define the symbolism of “river.”
+Symbols by themselves give us only hints of meaning, but they sing out with meaning when put into context and shown in action of the story.

-To help this person decode the dream, I first used another dream decoding technique: simplification.
+To help decode the symbolism of the dream, I first use another interpretation technique: simplify.
 It’s a quick way of aiming right at the heart of a dream’s meaning.
 Sometimes people get caught up in analyzing the minutia of a dream and miss the big picture.
 The meaning is right there if you simplify the story down to a sentence that sums up what it is about.
-It’s not always the best way to approach a dream, but comes in handy when pressed for time.
+It’s not always the best way to approach a dream, but it comes in handy especially when pressed for time.
 This dream, to me, is best summed up as being punished or attacked for trying to be helpful.

 That’s what happens when the dreamer tries to help the raccoon.
 But why does the dream use a raccoon?
-If you think of common associations with a raccoon you might say “scavenger,” “nocturnal,” or “wild.”
-Also, because a raccoon looks like it’s wearing a mask, it is commonly associated with hiding or concealing.
+If you think of general associations with a raccoon you might say “scavenger,” “nocturnal,” or “wild.”
+Also, because a raccoon looks like it wears a bandit mask, it is commonly associated with stealth and concealment.
 Do those associations fit together with other details of the dream to tell a story?
 Not really.
 The association the dreamer came up with is too personal for an outsider such as myself to guess.
 Here’s what he said:

-The next step is to compare what we’ve learned about the dream to the dreamer’s recent life.
-Most dreams are based on events in a person’s life from the past day or two, or look ahead a day or two.
+The next step is to compare what we’ve learned about the dream through association to the dreamer’s recent life.
+Most dreams are based on events in the person’s life from the past day or two, or look ahead a day or two.
 The events can be part of outer life or inner life.
 In fact, most dreams connect with a person’s inner life.
-With that in mind the dreamer has a place to focus and a question to ask that might reveal the meaning of the dream: In what way (if any) does he feel like he is being punished for trying to be helpful?
+With that in mind, the dreamer has a place to focus and a question to ask that might reveal the meaning of the dream: In what way (if any) does he feel like he is being punished for trying to be helpful?
 It might have happened recently, and the dreamer connects it with the past.
 Dreams are known for connecting the past with the present and pointing toward the roots of our patterns and reactions.

 I love to talk about dreams and keep my readers up to date on my latest work and news about the world of dreams.
 If you’d like to be included, add your info to the signup form below.
 By including at least your first name along with your email address, you are more likely to get my emails (spam filters tend to catch emails that don’t include a name).